tl-its-umich-edu/StudentDashboard/server/README.md

 when evaluated.
 If you expect a JSON result it will be returned as a string and that string will need to be parsed.

 ----
-## Error handling
+## API Format

-The WAPI module handles calls to the ESB.
-It always returns a wrapper response as JSON in the format:
+The calls to the internal API bypass the UI and will always return a wrapped value in the JSON format below.

-{ Meta: {httpStatus: <somethingcool>,"Message" : <something cool to say>}
+{ Meta: {httpStatus: <somethingcool>,"Message" : <something cool with words>}
   Result: <result>
   }

-The meta httpStatus will reflect the httpstatus of the underlying request if appropriate.
-If the value is 666 there has been an error doing the call.
-The Message and Result section may have more information.
+The Meta httpStatus reflects the result of the call.
+If the API call was successful it will match the httpStatus from the remote API.
+"Successful" here means that the remote API handled the call.
+It does not mean that the call worked.
+It means that the Student Dashboard code didn't need to intrude on the call.
+If there is a problem that required the Latte code to respond then the Meta httpStatus will be 666 The Meta Message and the Result section likely have more information but this is not assured.

 Note that the value in the result is what was returned from the API call.
 It is not assured to be valid JSON when evaluated.
 If you expect a JSON result it will be returned as a string and that string will need to be parsed.

 -----